Choose a language en

 Contexts

-In many cases you want minetest.show_formspec to give information to the callback which you don’t want to send to the client.
+In many cases you want core.show_formspec to give information to the callback which you don’t want to send to the client.
 This might include what a chat command was called with, or what the dialog is about.
 In this case, the target value that needs to be remembered.

 A context is a per-player table to store information, and the contexts for all online players are stored in a file-local variable: